What is low impact development?

-Low Impact Development (LID) is a design approach for managing stormwater runoff that emphasizes conservation and use of on-site natural features to protect water quality.
+Low impact development (LID) is a design approach for managing stormwater runoff.
+It emphasizes conservation and the use of on-site natural features to protect water quality.
 LID includes engineered practices that are designed to mimic natural hydrology by infiltrating stormwater runoff into the ground, evapotranspiration (uptake of water by plants) in landscaped areas, or capturing and reusing the runoff through rainwater harvesting techniques.

 How is the City of Tuscaloosa implementing LID?

-The City of Tuscaloosa has permitted over 200 LID sites since April 27th, 2011.
-The City of Tuscaloosa has been recognized as a leader in the state for LID implementation.
+The City of Tuscaloosa has permitted over 200 LID sites since April 27, 2011.
+The City has been recognized as a leader in the state for LID implementation.
 Click below to view the National Low Impact Development Atlas and zoom into Tuscaloosa to see examples of LID elements that have been implemented locally.
 National Low Impact Development Atlas

 Below are some examples of LID: